mergermarket/queryparser/README.md

 The resulting Query object can be used as an interim representation between user input and something like ElasticSearch's Query DSL.

-The parser can handle arbitrary combinations of:

-*  single word
-*  phrase surrounded by quotes
-*  any of the above combined with boolean operators "OR" and "AND"
-*  any of the above grouped with parentheses

 ## Usage

 A simple example: